Does your website take more than 2 seconds to load? Are you tired of struggling to figure out why other sites are so much faster than yours?

 Finally, consider using a content delivery network or CDN.
 CDNs store copies of your images, scripts, and stylesheets on different servers across the globe, meaning they don’t have to travel as far when someone loads a page on your site.
 When you use a CDN with a caching plugin, that’s where the magic happens; one of my clients went from a 17+ second load time to under 2 seconds!

 I highly recommend MaxCDN – that’s the service I use to keep my sites loading quickly.
-For just $40 for the first year (up to 1TB of data, which is a lot), you can add unlimited websites.
+For just $9 a month, you can add pull zones for two websites, and extra zones are only $12 a year.
 I also offer MaxCDN setup for $75 – email me if you’d like more information.
-If you decide to sign up, you can 25% off your order with promo code NUTSANDBOLTS.
+If you decide to sign up for MaxCDN (whether or not you need help with setup), you can get 25% off your first month with promo code NUTSANDBOLTS.

 If your site is loading slowly, don’t just shrug it off as something you can’t control.
 There are tons of options available to make your site lightning fast and help you keep visitors’ attention!
 Do you use other methods to improve site speed that I didn’t mention?